mcpython4-coding/Documentation/dev/generate_build.md

             Runs the build configuration onto the given directory and outputs the data at the given directory
             :param directory: the directory to use as a source
             :param build_output_dir: the directory to output to
-            :param project_view_consumer: a consumer for the project view, for additonal changes
+            :param project_view_consumer: a consumer for the project view, for additional changes

             variable view